 Until a doctor does an image of the spine at a trauma or emergency center, people who could have a spinal cord injury must act as if they have one.

-That way, there is less significant spine movement which can cause more damage, and decreased function, lessening your chances of axon regeneration.
+That way, less significant spine movement can cause more damage and decreased function, lessening your chances of axon regeneration.
 Typically, emergency personnel transport them in a recumbent or lying down position with a backboard and rigid collar to immobilize the spine’s normal function.

 Respiratory complications usually indicate how severe the spinal cord injury is.
 One-third of people with a neck injury will require breathing assistance, possibly needing respiratory support with intubation.